Smid1/CS50-Problem-Sets/README.md

 ### Artificial Intelligence Week
 This week was a event focused more on explaining how an AI works, in a language understandable even to non tech area people.
 So, no exercises this time.

+### Week 7 - SQL queries and fiftyville
+Week 7 exercises were mainly making queries to answer questions about movies and songs.
+Except fiftyville, that was an exercise where I needed to find out who stole cs50 duck!
+What an outrage!
+To do that, I had a clue about when and where it took place, based on that information I had to make a SQL query that would lead to the thief, where he scaped to and their accomplice.
+Best exercise so far!

 ### Following weeks are being made...